 - 1. Choose none to clear all selections, or choose all to select all listed services. - 2.
 Choose or clear individual checkboxes to define a set of services to install now. - 3.
 After selecting the services to install now, choose Next.

-Ambari does not install Hue.
 After adding some services, you may need to perform additional tasks.
 For more information about installing and configuring specific services, see the following topics: